 Courses other than nursing courses will transfer automatically only if a formal document of course equivalencies exists that was previously adopted by the University.
 When a formal document does not exist, courses taken in these nonaccredited programs will be evaluated on a case-by-case basis by the appropriate departments to determine acceptability for transfer.
 In all instances, conditions one through four above apply.

-For nursing majors, nursing courses will transfer as described within the Nursing and Health Studies section of this Catalog.
+Nursing courses will transfer as described within the Nursing and Health Studies section of this Catalog.
 Non-nursing majors who have graduated from a diploma nursing school may transfer nursing courses by taking as many as four ACT/PEP tests as specified by the School of Nursing and Health Studies at Monmouth University.
 Each successfully passed examination may transfer as eight credits (8) of lower-division nursing courses.
 These credits may apply to the requirements of the major program as applicable.
 Students should consult with their major department chair for details.

 For undergraduate students who attended foreign institutions: